 As a major provider of lending services, the Commonwealth Bank plays a crucial role in supporting economic and social development.
-The projects and industries we lend to also have impacts on the environment, and in accordance with our Environmental, Social and Governance Lending Commitments we are committed to assessing and mitigating these impacts.
-We have therefore undertaken to assess the carbon emissions arising from our business lending.
-These insights, and the detailed diagnostics behind them, provide us with a measured scientific basis to identify and act on key opportunities to reduce the carbon emissions of our business lending portfolio.
+The projects and industries we lend to also have impacts on the environment and in accordance with our Environmental, Social and Governance Lending Commitments we are committed to assessing and mitigating these impacts.
+We have therefore undertaken to assess the emissions arising from our business lending.
+These insights, and the detailed diagnostics behind them, provide us with a robust quantitative basis to identify and act on key opportunities to reduce the emissions of our business lending portfolio.

-This second iteration of measurement shows a 10% decline in the carbon intensity of the CBA business lending portfolio.
+In this third iteration of measurement, the emissions intensity of the overall CBA business lending portfolio is 0.29 kgCO2-e/\$AUD of expenditure.
 The Agriculture, Forestry and Fishing sector, along with the Electricity, Gas and Water Supply sector represent the most emissions intensive part of the CBA lending portfolio.
-The carbon intensity of the Electricity, Gas and Water Supply sector declined over the period for CBA (Figure 1).